ess-dmsc/kafka-to-nexus/system-tests/README.md

 ## System tests

-The system tests consist of a number of automated tests for this repository that test it in a way similar to how it would be used in production.
+The system tests consist of a series of automated tests for this repository that test it in a way similar to how it would be used in production.

 It uses Docker containers to create containerised instances of Kafka and other components.